 Delkin Select V30 UHS-I

 Delkin Devices have been making memory cards for a long time, and very good ones at that.
-But it's only recently that they simplified and streamlined their product lines to make it clearer what the differences are between cards.
-The Select line isn't their fastest line--that is the Power V90 line--but the Select series are rated for V30 and are good combination of being fast enough for this camera and cost-effective.
+They've recently simplified and streamlined their product lines to make it clearer what the differences are between cards.
+The Select line isn't their fastest line--that is the Power V90 UHS-II line--but the Select series are rated for V30 and are good combination of being fast enough for this camera and cost-effective.

 This card is rated for V30 and has a UHS-I interface.
 It's available in sizes ranging from 16GB up through 512GB.